phpDocumentor/phpDocumentor/docs/manual/For users/Configuration.rst

 Files
 ~~~~~

-Please see the previous sub-chapter :ref:`Basic configuration` for a complete
+Please see the previous sub-chapter `Basic configuration`_ for a complete
 description of the files section.

 *Example*: